NordicSemiconductor/asset-tracker-cloud-docs/docs/cloud-protocol/DeviceDataAndConfiguration.rst

 A-GPS and P-GPS data
 ====================

-Through  :ref:`aws-nrf-cloud-location-services`, the device can request A-GPS and P-GPS data through MQTT.
+Using :ref:`aws-nrf-cloud-location-services`, the device can request A-GPS and P-GPS data through MQTT.

 The A-GPS message published by the device is described in detail in the `A-GPS JSON schema file <./agps-request.schema.json>`_.
 See the `A-GPS request JSON document <./agps-request.json>`_ for an example request.